Brianna Westbrook

-Brianna Westbrook (born November 24, 1984) is an American transgender rights activist who is a vice-chair and executive committee member of the Arizona Democratic Party.
+Brianna Westbrook (born November 24, 1984) is an American transgender rights activist who is a vice-chair of the Arizona Democratic Party and employed as a consultant for a Phoenix-valley area based technology company.
 A former political director of Equality Arizona, she is the first transgender person to be elected as a vice-chair of a state Democratic Party.
 She ran as a Justice Democrat in the Arizona's 8th congressional district special election primary following the resignation of Trent Franks in 2018.
 In 2020, she was elected as the Democratic Socialists of America's Southwest Regional Co-chair for the Immigrants Rights Working Group steering committee.

 Early life

-Born in Mesa, Arizona, in 1984, Brianna grew up in poverty, "moving from house to house because the family kept being evicted."
+Westbrook was born in Mesa, Arizona, in 1984.
 Following the divorces of her grandmother, aunt, and mother, her family moved to Tennessee, then Montana and Washington state.
 After her mother remarried, Brianna moved out and became involved in documenting street races, at one point also convincing a Spokane-area racetrack to provide a safe track for teens to race cars in.

-While in Spokane, she met her now ex-wife and raised a daughter together when Westbrook was 19 years old, working in construction to support the new family.
+While in Spokane, she met her now ex-wife.
+At age 19 Westbrook had a daughter, and she was working in construction to support the new family.
 At 22, she returned to Arizona and worked in car sales, becoming a sales manager at Arrowhead Honda in Peoria, Arizona, northwest of Phoenix.
 While working at Arrowhead Honda, Westbrook began her transition, documenting it through YouTube, where her now-deleted channel once had several thousand subscribers.
 Shortly after coming out as transgender, she also became an activist, advocating for LGBT and disability protections and protesting the passing of AZ SB 1432 in the state legislature.